shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 ---

-I don't think there's anyone who uses a modern GNU/Linux distribution and  gets their physical memory full enough to swap out.
-No, I'm not talking aobut under-spec'd machines My machine has 12 GB ( technically 11.6GB ) of RAM - one 4GB stick and another 8GB; yes, the second stick was an upgrade, hence the uneven proportion.
+I don't think there's anyone who uses a modern GNU/Linux distribution who gets their physical memory full enough to swap out.
+No, I'm not talking about under-spec'd machines.
+My machine has 12 GB ( technically 11.6GB ) of RAM - one 4GB
+stick and another 8GB; yes, the second stick was an upgrade, hence the uneven proportion.
 And part of the reason for the